Artist Support Grant

 • MAIL: Arts Council of Moore County, P.O.
 Box 405, Southern Pines, NC 28388

-• HAND DELIVERY: Arts Council at Campbell House, 482 E. Connecticut Ave., Southern Pines, NC
+• HAND DELIVER: Arts Council at Campbell House, 482 E. Connecticut Ave., Southern Pines, NC

 An application without all required attachments is incomplete and will not be presented to the grants panel.